-Angela leads the communications efforts for Pure Earth, the Global Alliance on Health and Pollution and The Lancet Commission on Pollution and Health.
-She develops and implements digital products, social media and messaging strategy, global media relations and media partnerships in support of advocacy, awareness raising and development campaigns to bring attention to the global pollution crisis and promote solutions.
-She has 20 years of experience in communication, education and policy advocacy on a range of environmental and health issues holding positions in private corporations, nonprofits and academia.
+Angela leads the communications efforts for Pure Earth.
+She guides the development and implementation of campaign initiatives, social media and messaging strategy, global media relations and partnerships to direct attention to the global pollution crisis and Pure Earth’s solutions.
+She has 20 years of experience in communication, education and policy advocacy on a range of environmental and health issues, holding positions in corporations, nonprofits and academia.

 Carol SumkinVice President, Development

 Carol has devoted the past 25 years to a career in the nonprofit field.
 Carol specializes in developing and implementing multi-million dollar strategic campaigns that raise diversified resources for nonprofit organizations.
 She has extensive experience developing Boards, managing fundraising events, writing grant proposals and budgets, and establishing administrative systems.
 As the Chief Development Officer at Pure Earth, Carol worked with the staff and Board to create the organization’s first strategic plan: The Campaign for 10 Million Lives.
 The goal is to raise $10 million to launch 35 pilot cleanup projects of toxic sites in key developing countries.
 Carol received a Master’s Degree in Nonprofit Management from the New School for Social Research and a Bachelor’s Degree in Journalism from the Honors Tutorial College at Ohio University.

 Jen MarraccinoSr.
 Director, Development